george-panou/Cisco-IOS-Parallel-CLI/Readme.md

 # Cisco IOS Parallel CLI

 <p>This is an application to run IOS CLI commands simultaneously on multiple cisco devices.
 It offers a Graphical Interface to run the commands displaying the output live and reporting it in .txt and scv format.
-<p>It uses multithreading to speed up the procedure, opening one parallel SSH connection per host IP
+<p>It uses multithreading to speed up the procedure, opening one parallel SSH connection per device IP
-<p>Add the host IPs on the left panel and the set of commands to be executed on the right panel.<p>The list needs to be consisted of one IP per line
+<p>Add the device IPs on the left panel and the set of commands to be executed on the right panel.<p>The list needs to be consisted of one IP per line
 <p>You can use the formating function to remove illegal characters from the IP list, it will also delete illegal IPs and remove Duplicate IPs.<p>You can check if the IP list contains illegal IPs using the check IPs Button<p>
 <p>With format you could for example get rid of characters: